 - Personal use of an employer-provided cell phone

-That’s because the cards have a cash value, which is a direct form of payment.
+That’s because the cards are cash equivalents, which is a direct form of payment.

-But, some gift certificates may count as a de minimis benefit if you provide them to purchase a specific item that holds a low value.
-The IRS grants these tax exceptions on a case-by-case basis, so you’ll want to consult with your tax professional.
+But, some gift certificates may count as a de minimis benefit if you provide them to purchase a specific item with a low value.
+The IRS grants these tax exceptions case-by-case, so you’ll want to consult with your tax professional.

 Should you offer gift cards to employees?

-Not to mention employees don’t really see gift cards as a true employee benefit like they do health care or a retirement account.
-To get the most bang for your benefits budget, you’re better off choosing a more formal employee benefit to get the most bang for your benefits budget.
+Employees don’t see gift cards as a true employee benefit like healthcare or a retirement account.
+To get the most bang for your benefits budget you’re better off choosing a more formal employee benefit to get the most bang for your benefits budget.

 Thankfully, there are alternatives to offering gift cards to your employees.